 Beyond the butterflies, there will be two opportunities to catch a Birds of Prey show at the main stage in addition to a live animal encounter in the meadow.
 Observe, marvel, and even touch various creatures that you typically don't get to see up close and personal!

-Please note there will be NO parking at the nature center for this event.
-Instead, parking will be available at the N. Atlanta Church of Christ (5675 Roberts Drive) and shuttles will run continuously throughout the day.
+Please note there will be NO parking at the nature center, except for handicap access.
+It is highly recommended to take advantage of the continuous shuttle service that will be running throughout the day at 5676 Roberts Drive.
+Parking is also available on a limited basis at nearby New Hope Church located at 5477 Roberts Drive, and Austin Elementary School.
 Plan ahead at least 30 minutes early to allow yourself time to get parked, grab a shuttle, and get your hand stamped prior to your tent entry.
 There will be plenty of time to take in everything else the festival has to offer before and after your butterfly encounter!

 The best photos always come from this event, so you absolutely must take some and share them with us!
 You might even be able to capture a coveted butterfly selfie.
 Tag your photos with #VisitDunwoody and we'll show them some extra love on our social media!